4-Ingredient Purin (Japanese Custard Pudding)

 1. Preheat the oven to 300°F (150°C).

-2. To make the caramel, in a small saucepan over medium heat, add the 4 tbsp sugar and 1 1/2 tbsp water.
+2. To make the caramel, in a small saucepan over medium heat, add the sugar and water.
 Let it cook (without stirring, or else the sugar will crystalize!) until the sugar melts and turns a deep amber color.
 I recommend using a lighter color pot or saucepan so you can tell what color the caramel is.

-4. Immediately pour the caramel into ramekins or heatproof pudding cups, tilting them slightly to coat the bottom evenly.
+3. Immediately pour the caramel into 4 oz. ramekins or heatproof pudding cups, tilting them slightly to coat the bottom evenly.
 Set aside.

-8. Pour the custard mixture over the caramel in the ramekins.
+6. Pour the custard mixture over the caramel in the ramekins.
 Place the ramekins in a baking dish filled with 1 inch of water.
+Lightly pass a kitchen torch or lighter over the surface of the custard to pop any air bubbles for a smoother finish.

 • Prep Time: 15 minutes